 Related videos:

-Luis de la Fuente announced this Monday the list of 26 players called up for Spain for the 2026 World Cup with a historic fact that dominates the debate: eight players from FC Barcelona and none from Real Madrid, the first time this has happened in Spain's 17 participations in a World Cup.
+Luis de la Fuente announced this Monday the list of 26 players called up from Spain for the 2026 World Cup, featuring a historical detail that is dominating the debate: eight players from FC Barcelona and none from Real Madrid, marking the first time this has occurred in Spain's 17 World Cup participations.

-The absence of Madrid has a proper name: Dani Carvajal, the first captain of Euro 2024, suffered two serious injuries during the season—one to his knee in October 2025 and a toe fracture in May 2026—that prevented him from performing at the required level. Álvaro Morata, the second captain of that Euro, was also not called up.
+The absence of Madrid has a name: Dani Carvajal, the first captain of Euro 2024, suffered two serious injuries during the season - one to his knee in October 2025 and a fracture in his toe in May 2026 - which prevented him from performing at the required level. Álvaro Morata, the second captain of that Euro Cup, was also not called.

-Dean Huijsen, the only Real Madrid option being considered beforehand, was also ruled out.
+Dean Huijsen, the only Madrid option being considered beforehand, was also ruled out.

-The only connection to Madrid on the entire list is Gonzalo García, included only among the nine "support" players who will accompany the team until the first friendly match on June 4 against Iraq in A Coruña, without being part of the final 26.
+The only connection to Madrid on the entire list is Gonzalo García, who is included solely among the nine "support" players that will accompany the team until the first friendly on June 4 against Iraq in A Coruña, without being part of the final 26.

 Without Carvajal or Morata, Spain's new captains will be Rodrigo Hernández, Unai Simón, and Ferran Torres, based on the highest number of international appearances.